nbn Fibre to the Node (FTTN) – MATE modem setup guide

 Locate A Telephone Wall Socket

 If your home has an older style wall socket shown below (typically the plug is a yellow square with 3 prongs), you’ll need to purchase a Jackson adapter that allows you to plug in a modern RJ11 phone cable.
-These adapters can be purchased at all most electronics and computer stores.
+These adapters can be purchased at most electronics and computer stores.

 Older Style Telephone Socket

-connect your MATE modem
+Step 2: Connect your MATE modem

-Your MATE modem/router will begin broadcasting Wi-Fi as soon as it is plugged into power, turned on and has finished booting up.
+Your MATE modem will begin broadcasting Wi-Fi as soon as it is plugged into power, turned on and has finished booting up.
 You can then connect your devices such as computers, phones and tablets via Wi-Fi.

-Left: MATE TP-Link Archer VR1600v | Right: MATE NetComm NF18ACV
+Above Left: MATE TP-Link Archer VR1600v | Above Right: MATE NetComm NF18ACV

 The modem’s Wi-Fi name and password is printed on the bottom of the modem.
 Depending on which MATE modem you have this will be referred to differently.

-MATE TP-Link Archer VR1600v:
+MATE TP-Link VX230v, Archer VR400 or VR1600v:

 • Wi-Fi network name – SSID